MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/use-transaction-category-as-pd.md

 ms.author: rumant
 ---

-# Use the Transaction Category field as a pricing dimension
+# Use Transaction Category as a pricing dimension

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing, Project Operations for stocked/production-based scenarios_